-1927 is a multi-award winning London-based performance company that specialises in combining performance and live music with handcrafted animation to create magical filmic performance.
-Working across theatre, opera and music 1927 creates work of ambition and scale for audiences in London, the UK & across the globe.
+1927 is a multi-award winning Margate- and London-based performance company that specialises in combining performance and live music with handcrafted animation to create magical filmic performance.
+Working across theatre, opera and music, 1927 creates work of ambition and scale for audiences in the UK and across the globe.

-In London 1927's shows have been presented at venues including National Theatre and Young Vic and in 2015, 1927 had its first West End transfer.
-1927 regularly tours across the UK and internationally, with its work having been seen to date by over 500,000 people in 34 countries, across 5 continents.
+In London, 1927’s shows have been presented at venues including the National Theatre and the Young Vic, and in 2015, 1927 had its first West End transfer.
+1927 regularly tours across the UK and internationally, with its work having been seen to date by over 750,000 people in 38 countries, across five continents.

 KILN was formed in 2005 and is led by co-artistic directors Sam Frankie Fox and Olivia Winteringham.
 With a background in site-specific work and best known for its music theatre, food theatre and unforgettable atmospheres, KILN is an associate of the prestigious Birmingham Repertory Theatre.